By Kerry Hale

 • Tillandsia: If your bathroom has a bright window, this is the damp-eating plant for you.
 Tillandsia plants thrive in filtered sunlight and absorb moisture through their leaves, so they’re great for combatting persistent humidity problems in the home.

-Stick to a regular cleaning routine
+How a regular cleaning routine can help prevent mould

 Without a regular bathroom cleaning routine, bacteria, limescale and mould can become a real problem.
 Clean and dry your bathroom regularly, including grout and hard-to-reach corners that are prone to mould.